 Z…Um, We’ve Reached The End…Anything Else?

 The first time I played this game, I honestly though Spike McFang was supposed to be a magician based on the cards, the hat and the cape.
 He is actually a vampire, even though it’s only mentioned once.
-Though there isn’t a lot of heavy-handed vampire imagery in the game, there are still a lot of clues to indicate that Spike is a vampire.
-Von Hesler’s primary foot soldiers are cloves of garlic, and garlic has been used in many vampire stories as a way to repel vampires.
+Though there isn’t much vampire imagery in the game, there are still clues to indicate that Spike is a vampire.
+Von Hesler’s primary foot soldiers are cloves of garlic.
+Garlic has been used in many vampire stories as a way to repel vampires.
 The world where the game takes place is called Vladamasco, and in many different adaptations, Dracula’s first name is Vlad.
-Spike McFang also hails from the Kingdom of Batland, and bats are a common symbol in vampire lore as Dracula was famous for turning into a bat.
+Spike McFang also hails from the Kingdom of Batland.
+Bats have been a common symbol in vampire lore as Dracula was famous for turning into a bat.

 The Twisted Tales of Spike McFang is a very simple game.
-It is not the kind of game that you should go into expecting depth or complexity or nuance, but if you want a simple, fun action RPG that you could easily recommend to your kids or someone who is new to RPGs or video games in general, this is not a bad one to recommend.
+It isn’t the kind of game that you should go into expecting depth or complexity or nuance.
+If you want a simple, fun action RPG that you could easily recommend to your kids or someone who is new to RPGs or video games in general, this is not a bad one to recommend.

 FInal Score: 7/10